Will Lyman

-William Lyman (born May 20, 1948) is an American voice-over artist, actor, and musician.
-Being known for his polished, resonant voice, Lyman has narrated the PBS series Frontline since its second season in 1984 and played William Tell in the action/adventure television series Crossbow.
+William Remington Lyman (born May 20, 1948) is an American actor.
+Known for his polished, resonant voice, he has narrated the PBS series Frontline since its second season in 1984.
+He played William Tell in the action/adventure television series Crossbow.

 Early life and education

 Lyman was born in Burlington, Vermont, the son of Mabry (née Remington), an editor and educator, and Edward Phelps Lyman, an educator.
 He is a 1971 graduate of Boston University School of Fine and Applied Art.
 In the early 1970s, he worked for Allston Piano.